 During the site surveys conducted throughout 2019 and early 2020, none of the nine special-status animal species that have potential to occur in the project area were observed.
 However, the project area contains suitable habitat for these species; therefore, there is potential for these special-status animal species to occur within the project footprint.
 Construction activities would involve in-water work within Ritchie Creek and the removal of riparian trees and vegetation.
 The project would install a temporary creek diversion system, which would result in the temporary loss of habitat for the western pond turtle, California giant salamander, foothill yellow-legged frog, California red-legged frog, Central California Coast steelhead, and California freshwater shrimp.
-The in-water work would have a low potential to affect the breeding and nesting success for the western pond turtle, California giant salamander, foothill yellow-legged frog, and California red-legged frog as the construction phase would occur after the breeding season for these species.
-If the Central California Coast steelhead, California freshwater shrimp, or other species is found during in-water work, it would be relocated by a Caltrans biologist in accordance with Project Feature BIO-13 and AMM BIO-1.
+The in-water work would have a low potential to affect the breeding and nesting success for the western pond turtle, California giant salamander, foothill yellow-legged frog as the construction phase would occur after the breeding season for these species.
+If the Central California Coast steelhead, California freshwater shrimp, or other species is found during in-water work, it would be relocated by a Caltrans biologist in accordance with Project Feature BIO-12 and AMM BIO-1.
+In addition, implementation of AMMs BIO-12 through BIO-21 would further reduce impacts to the CFS and CRLF.